Telephone Tips > The Internet and Computers in Germany

 Wi-Fi and Hotspot Locations – Free or Fee

 In 2009 Berlin’s city-state government announced it would offer free Wi-Fi in the central parts of the city, but — like similar plans around the world — that plan never got off the ground in Germany’s largest city.
-That was partly due to a German law that made hotspot providers liable for problems they had no control over.
-A recent court decision (2016) may encourage more hotspots in Germany.
+That was partly due to a German legal hitch (Störerhaftung) that made hotspot providers liable for problems they had no control over.
+As of early 2018, court decisions and federal legislation aimed at eliminating the liability of businesses wanting to provide free public Wi-Fi still left Germany behind most modern countries in that area.
+German law remains a roadblock to wider expansion of free Wi-Fi (WLAN) in cafes, hotels, and public areas.

 MiFi for Your PC, Mac or iPad